Evan Seinfeld

-Evan Seinfeld is an American musician and actor, as well as a director, photographer, writer, and former pornographic actor.
+Evan Seinfeld (born November 1967) is an American musician and former pornographic actor, writer and director.
 He is best known as the lead vocalist, bassist, and founding member of the hardcore/metal band Biohazard.
-Since leaving the band in May 2011 for personal reasons, he has joined the band Attika7 as a vocalist.
-He is the founder and CEO of subscription service IsMyGirl.
+Seinfeld left the band in May 2011 citing personal reasons, but rejoined in October 2022 after performing with several other acts.

 Career

 Music

-Seinfeld was the founder, bassist and vocalist for the New York hardcore/heavy metal band Biohazard.
-Seinfeld founded the band in 1987 but left the band in early 2011.
-Evan was also the bassist for the short-lived supergroup Damnocracy, featured in the VH1 reality television show Supergroup, with other members including Ted Nugent, Sebastian Bach, Scott Ian and Jason Bonham.
+Seinfeld is the founder, bassist and vocalist for the New York hardcore/heavy metal band Biohazard.
+He founded the band in 1987 but left in early 2011 before rejoining in 2022.
+He was also the bassist for the short-lived supergroup Damnocracy, featured in the VH1 reality television show Supergroup, with other members including Ted Nugent, Sebastian Bach, Scott Ian and Jason Bonham.
 In March 2007, Evan Seinfeld debuted his new band, The Spyderz, as an opening act for a Buckcherry performance.
 The band was originally named White Line Fever until it was discovered that a UK band already owned the name.
 The Spyderz also featured guitarist John Monte, formerly of Ministry, M.O.D. and The Disparrows vocalist Daniel Weber.
 In October 2008, Seinfeld briefly joined Tattooed Millionaires as a bassist and co-vocalist.

-In 2011 Seinfeld joined Attika7, a band featuring former members of Walls of Jericho, Static-X, Soulfly, and Possessed.
+In 2011, Seinfeld joined Attika7, a band featuring former members of Walls of Jericho, Static-X, Soulfly, and Possessed.
 The band's debut album, Blood of My Enemies, was released on July 31, 2012.

-On July 25, 2019, Seinfeld debuted the first single from his newest musical project, SVG$, via YouTube.
+On July 25, 2019, Seinfeld debuted the first single from his newest musical project SVG$ via YouTube.
 The song is titled "Authentic" and is Seinfeld's debut as a hip-hop artist.
+He rejoined Biohazard in October 2022.